Mahammad Asadov: Political career

 In 1980, he got enrolled in Moscow Security Forces Academy, graduating cum laude in 1982.
 He then worked at the Ministry of National Security of Azerbaijan for a short time.
 Between 1983 and 1986, he was the First Secretary of Regional Party Committee of Beylagan Rayon; between 1986 and 1988 he served in administrative positions and was then the First Secretary of Agdash (1988–89) and Quba raions (1989–90).

 On 23 May 1990 Asadov was appointed Minister of Internal Affairs of Azerbaijan SSR.
 On 5 November he was promoted to General Major and given additional responsibilities of the State Advisor to the President of Azerbaijan.

 Death

-He was killed in a helicopter which was shot down by Armenian forces on 20 November 1991 near the Karakend village of Khojavend district in Nagorno-Karabakh, Azerbaijan along with other high-ranking officials from Azerbaijan, Russia and Kazakhstan.
+He was killed in the 20 November 1991 Azerbaijani Mil Mi-8 shootdown by Armenian forces near the Karakend village of Khojavend district in Nagorno-Karabakh, Azerbaijan along with other high-ranking officials from Azerbaijan, Russia and Kazakhstan.
 There were no survivors of the crash.
 Asadov was buried at the Honorary Cemetery in Baku.